Detroit Subfascial Breast Augmentation

 What Makes Chau Plastic Surgery Different?

 The board-certified plastic surgeons at Chau Plastic Surgery are dedicated to providing each patient with a personalized treatment plan that is designed to fulfill her desires while addressing her needs.

 At Chau Plastic Surgery in Berkley, Michigan, near Detroit, patients receive treatment from board-certified plastic surgeons who have the experience, skill and artistic vision necessary to provide breast enhancement results that look and feel natural.
 In addition, these seasoned plastic surgeons provide women who have undergone a mastectomy with beautifully contoured breasts that successfully mimic the natural breast.

-If you are considering a Subfascial Breast Augmentation and you will be in the Metro Detroit Area, contact the office today to schedule your free initial consultation with an experienced and caring board-certified plastic surgeon.
+If you are considering a Subfascial Breast Augmentation and you will be in the Metro Detroit Area, contact the office today to schedule your initial consultation with an experienced and caring board-certified plastic surgeon.
 To call the office for an appointment: (248) 290-8288 or to request an appointment with an online form, please click here.
 The office is located at 27901 Woodward Ave., Ste 100 in Berkley, Michigan.